History of Bates College: 1900–1920: Brooks Quimby Debate Council and the outing club

 During the Chase presidency, the college's debate team, which dates to the beginning of the school, became intercollegiate and associated with the college's academic reputation.
-In 1920, the Bates Outing Club was founded and is one of the oldest collegiate outing clubs in the country, the first at a private college to include both men and women from inception, and one of the few outing clubs that remains entirely student run.
-The debate society of Bates College, the Brooks Quimby Debate Council, became the first college debate team in the United States to compete internationally.
+In 1920, the Bates Outing Club was founded and is one of the oldest collegiate outing clubs in the country, being the first at a private college to include both men and women from inception.
+The debate society, the Brooks Quimby Debate Council, became the first college debate team in the U.S. to compete internationally.
 In February 1920, the debate team defeated Harvard College during the national debate tournament held at Lewiston City Hall.
 After this, Bates was established as a dominant force in collegiate debate.

 In 1921, the college's debate team participated in the first intercontinental collegiate debate in history against the Oxford Union's debate team at the University of Oxford.
 In 1922, The New York Times called Bates "the power centre of college debating in America."
-Oxford's first debate in the United States was against Bates in Lewiston, Maine, in September 1923.
-Also in 1923, U.S. President Calvin Coolidge was given an honorary degree by Bates upon his election to the presidency.
-In addition, numerous academic buildings were constructed throughout the 1920s.
+Oxford's first debate in the U.S. was against Bates in Lewiston, Maine, in September 1923.